 Safe Routes to Schools.
-Pedestrian and bicycling routes that provide safe access to and from schools.
+Pedestrian and bicycling routes that provide safe access to and from schools water and the addition of water to the oceans from the melting of glaciers, ice caps, and ice sheets.

 Scenic Corridor.
 Land that is visible from, adjacent to, and outside a roadway right-of-way, and is made up primarily of scenic and natural features.
 Topography, vegetation, viewing distance, and/or jurisdictional lines determine the corridor boundaries.